utkarshcmu/grafana.org/content/blog/2018-11-16-timeshift-ep69.md

 cover_blur = "1px"
-description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "This week we released Grafana v5.3.3 and v5.3.4 which includes an important security fix, plus new GrafanaCon speakers and updated plugins."
+description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "This week we released Grafana v5.3.4 which includes an important security fix, plus new GrafanaCon speakers and updated plugins."
 +++

 ### Welcome to TimeShift
-This week we released Grafana v5.3.3 and v5.3.4 which includes an important security fix, so we recommend you update your instance today.
+This week we released Grafana v5.3.4 which includes an important security fix, so we recommend you update your instance today.
 Also in this issue of TimeShift we share the first group of confirmed GrafanaCon LA speakers, and tell you about 5 plugins that have been recently updated.

 See an article you think should be shared here?
 [Contact us](mailto:hello@grafana.com)!
 <br />